pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/next-steps.md

 aliases: ["/docs/quickstart/aws/next-steps/"]
 ---

-We've seen how to quickly get started using AWS with Pulumi.
+You've seen how to quickly get started using AWS with Pulumi.

 From here, you can dive deeper with additional AWS tutorials: